 Most of us are familiar with the long tradition of Italian espresso bars and Parisian bistros.
-But how much do you know about the coffee culture in Australia?
+But how much do you know about the coffee shops and coffee culture in Australia?

-The coffee-crazed city of Melbourne has more cafes per person than any other city on the planet, which is one of the reasons the city has been nicknamed the coffee capital of the world.
+The coffee-crazed city of Melbourne has more coffee shops per person than any other city on the planet, which is one of the reasons the city has been nicknamed the coffee capital of the world.

 What makes the coffee culture in Australia so special and where does it come from?
 This article will give you all the reasons you should put Melbourne on your coffee destination list.